 Student Eligibility and Enrollment Information

 Online courses are not considered eligible credits.
-Students who have comparable health insurance may apply on ISIS to waive the charge.
+Students who have comparable health insurance may apply on SIS to waive the charge.
 Please note that all students who withdraw from or drop all of their classes within the first 31 calendar days of the academic semester will not be allowed to be enrolled in the University Student Health Insurance Plan.

 Health Insurance for Currently Enrolled Students

 If you belong to a managed care plan, or other private insurance; check to see if they will cover lab tests and prescriptions ordered by Health Services.
 Most will not, and students, often unable to leave school to go to their primary care provider for care, must pay themselves.
 In addition, if you will be living outside your insurance coverage area while attending UMass Lowell, Massachusetts law requires that you MUST either choose a primary care provider (PCP) in the Lowell area or enroll in the University's Student Insurance Plan.
 More information about this state law is found on our additional health insurance information page.

 Students who are enrolled exclusively in on-line classes are not eligible for this plan.